devx3/snowman_labs_test/README.md

 # snowman_labs_test

+# CONFIGURE

+## Download the project
+Get inside the folder project and exec:

+`python manage.py makemigrations`
+`python manage.py migrate`

+## Create a superuser
+`python manage.py createsuperuser`

+## Load the Initial Data
+`python manage.py loaddata initial_data.json`

+## Generate a Token in admin area for your user to start use the API

+## Start the server
+`python manage.py runserver`

 # **Project Requirements**

 Your team is developing an application for users to create and explore tourist spots on a map.